Sri Lanka

 Days 9-10 Ella

 You have two full days to explore the tea plantations around your hotel.
-Perhaps take a gentle hike up Little Adam’s Peak, try out the Ravana zipline, take a tea plantation tour or just relax and enjoy the pool.
+Perhaps take a gentle hike up Little Adam’s Peak, marvel at Nine Arch Bridge, try out the Ravana zipline, take a tea plantation tour, or just relax and enjoy your surroundings.

 Day 11 Ella – Uda Walawe

 Leave the hill country behind you and head to the national park of Uda Walawe.
-The park is famous for its large herds of elephant as well as populations of crocodiles, monitor lizards and sloth bear.
+The park is famous for its large herds of elephants as well as populations of crocodiles, monitor lizards and sloth bears.

 This afternoon the children will enjoy visiting the Elephant Transit Camp where orphaned or injured elephants are rehabilitated before being released into the wild.